GNovakGit/Kickstarter-Challenge-1/Readme.md

-# Purpose: Visulize kickstarter data so a client can determine certain variables and outcomes.
+# Kickstarter Data Visualization

-## Overview: Created pivot charts, pivot tables, and filtered/sorted data
+## Purpose: Organize and sort kickstarter data to forcast Luise's crowd funding potential success.

-### Purpose
+### Overview: Created pivot charts, pivot tables, and filtered/sorted data. visualized campaign outcomes based on launch dates and their funding goals through the use of pivot charts.

-# Analysis and Challenges
+# Analysis and Challenges: Challenges include

 ### Outcomes based on Launch Date